yordanivh/terraform-aws-the-rest/output/README.md

-terraform destroy

 About this demonstration the most important session is the during terraform apply, and generated output values after the session.
-We can see the ami_id and instance_id.
+We can see the ami_id and instance_id, wicth were declared as an output information in the outputs.tf file.
+This outputs can be used for other infrastructures, so this is some kind of reusable information about a given infrastructure.

+terraform destroy - with command all the resources that have been deployed in AWS are deleted.
+And when we want to reproduce the same scenario we will have new IDs of the ami_image and instance_id.
+This make this configuration reusable.